 I’m approaching this review through the eyes of a photographer but everything I’m mentioning here is 100% applicable to any other business.

 As we’ve talked about before in the Business Of Photography post series, many photographers and creative industry entrepreneurs are working on their own and taking on a variety of responsibilities relating to their business.
-Without a doubt people’s least favorite of these burdens is accounting.
+Without a doubt people’s least favourite of these burdens is accounting.
 FreshBooks is a cloud accounting service designed for small businesses that takes the pain out of all the little accounting tasks that we love to hate.
 By ‘cloud accounting’ I mean a service where you are not responsible for storing any information on your own computer.
 Everything is stored in the cloud much like Evernote that we talked about earlier.
 This has two main benefits for you:

 - It’s accessible anywhere at any time if you have a mobile device like a smart phone, tablet or just access to a computer with an internet browser.